baconpaul/BaconPlugs/README.md

 Since quantizing to scales could be useful for multiple things driving oscillators, you can apply this quantization to up to 3 inputs using the same scale.

+If you would like some scale presets, the right mouse button will set to a few scales.
+If you want to add more pre-canned scales it's easy for me to do.
+Just open a github issue.

 Finally, you can choose where the "root" note is in CV space.
 The default is that 1 volt is the "R" note, but if you set root to 3, then 1 3/12 volts would be R. If you don't understand this, send in a changing signal, select only the R note in the set of LED buttons,